 While using your iPhones or android phones for photography has come a long way, it’s still ideal to use a quality camera like a DSLR.
 Although the specific camera itself does not matter quite as much as the lens you use does.

 Wide-angle lenses can be useful for lifestyle images.
 But we suggest you avoid using them for product only shots since they can sometimes distort the image slightly.
 You want your product photos to be as true to life as possible.

 A good zoom lens can also avoid the need to adjust your tripod too much if you want to snap photos of the same items from different distances.
 If your products are very small or detailed, you’ll want to invest in a macro lens as well to have plenty of pixel data.

 On the off chance that you are relying on a smartphone for your product photography, avoid using pre-set filters or using your phone’s flash.
-If you need flash, try using an external flash.
+If you need a flash, try using an external flash.

 Use a tripod for stability